Many of us feel fairly confident behind the wheel. But what if the decision to speed up on that empty stretch of highway wasn’t ours to make?

 - Never drive under the influence of alcohol or any medications that may cause drowsiness.

 - Study your route before driving in unfamiliar places.
 Looking at maps or directions while driving can take your attention off the road and result in an accident.

 - Avoid any other activities that divide your attention while driving, such as eating, programming the radio, or checking your cell phone.

 We all try to operate good judgment as drivers; but occasionally, distracted driver accidents do happen.
-If you find yourself the victim of a San Diego injury car accident, contact our attorneys at the Law Offices of Michael Pines to learn about your legal options.
+If you find yourself the victim of a San Diego injury car accident, contact our attorneys at Pines Salomon Injury Lawyers, APC. to learn about your legal options.
 We offer free, personalized consultations and extensive experience in the field of personal injury.
 Contact us online now or call us at 1-858-551-2090.